Staphylococcus/brain-from-brane/docs/glossary.md

 The raw informational content underlying physical phenomena, often viewed as the lowest-level bits or qubits that constitute matter and energy.

 ## Higher-Order Information Systems
-Complex, abstract informational constructs such as language, culture, scientific theories, ideologies, and legal systems, which emerge from and influence the interactions of agents.
+Complex, abstract informational constructs whose primary existence and function are in the realm of information, though they may require physical instantiation (e.g., language, mathematics, software, culture, scientific theories, ideologies, and legal systems).
+These systems emerge from and influence the interactions of agents.

 ## Ideologies
 Comprehensive and coherent sets of beliefs, values, and ideas that provide a framework for understanding the world and guiding social or political action.